PiTiLeZarD/memup/README.md

 Planned and in order

--   Fix the bug where useMemo is breaking the rule of hooks because the list is changing size (either by adding a mem, or at the end of a sesh where the list is emptied)
+-   Group mems in folders/subfolders, learn/revise should be able to focus on folders/subfolders
 -   Separate learn/revise so we can either check what's to check or increase our vocab, learn should have a couple of times showing the item with the answer, then maybe a 3 item quizz with hints and such
--   Group mems in folders/subfolders, learn/revise should be able to focus on folders/subfolders
 -   Export option to strip progress, Import to match IDS and offer a merge/override
 -   Find a way to use a github folder as a source for import, allow to delete mems by folders/subfolders
 -   Stats and graphs everywhere